MindXpansion/AgentsAI/README.md

 * AIML
 * AI for Business Intelligence and Analytics - Integration of AI tools and practical application

-# AI Agents Masterclass — CrewAI & SmolAgents
+# AI Agents Masterclass — CrewAI and SmolAgents

 Welcome to the **AI Agents Masterclass**, where we explore how to build and orchestrate intelligent agents using **CrewAI** and **SmolAgents**.